 6. My Notes

-OneNote from Microsoft is another powerful Android note taking app.
+OneNote from Microsoft is another powerful name that you can miss in your quest for the best note taking app for Android OS.
 You will need a free Microsoft account to use this app.
-It asks for your email ID, phone number or Skype name to log in.
-You can make notes by text, handwriting, drawing or clip contents from web.
+It asks for your email ID, phone number, or Skype name to log in.
+You can make notes by text, handwriting, drawing, or clip contents from the web.
 Also, you can use tags to label notes or to-do lists, and everything is neatly organized within the app.

 Did you find this list of best note-taking apps for Android to be helpful?
 Share your reviews in the comments and keep reading Fossbytes for more interesting lists.